-For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a much more powerful subscriber edition built around our fully explorable law practice problem solving environment and intellectual capital system, Laugment.TM
+For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a powerful subscriber edition built around our fully explorable law practice problem solving environment and intellectual capital system, Laugment.TM

 It's an advanced lawyer augmentation system.

-We bring advanced, easy-to-use thinking architecture to your desktop or handheld device.
+Laugment provides advanced, easy-to-use law practice thinking architecture via your desktop or handheld device browser.

-P.S.
-If you hire outside counsel, ask your firm(s) whether they take advantage of the quality and cost-effectiveness boost only Laugment can provide.
-If they don't, let's talk about how we can mutually support their step up to 21st century-style law practice.
+If you're a client, if you hire outside counsel, let's talk about how we can mutually support your law firms' step up to 21st century-style law practice.

 World Legal Resource Center